scharlau/Shopping_Exercise/README.md

 ## Setting Up the Exercises ##

 Pull the Git repository via download, or by cloning to your computer.
+Run

+    bundle install

+To get all of the gems sorted.
+Now run the migrations with either rails or rake command depending upon your platform.

+    rails db:migrate

-Then run the seed_tables script to populate your database with the command:
+This will set up your database, and now you can run the seed_tables script to populate your database with the command:

     bin/rake products:seed_tables

 This will generate data using the Faker gem that we can use in the exercises.
-You can now see the following items in the application:
+After you start the rails server you can now see the following items in the application:
 * localhost:3000/customers
 * localhost:3000/products
 * localhost:3000/line_items